The majority of the leadership style you come across concern themselves with it whereas distributed leadership style does not.

 Not to mention, in the distributed leadership style, even the best thing is a consensus decision, even if that is not sure to be the right course of action.

-It only gets possible to really go right with it when a person in the organization is authorized to override the consensus decision.
+It is only possible to go right with it when a person in the organization is authorized to override the consensus decision.

-Then, again if an organization does have one person as an authority over them, it kind of kills the whole point of distributed leadership style.
+Then, again if an organization does have one person as an authority over them, it kills the whole point of distributed leadership style.

-When leaders are placed under this distributed leadership style structure, they are supposed to be well briefed on their specified duties.
+When leaders are placed under this distributed leadership style structure, they should be well briefed on their specified duties.

 It is important for those leaders to be experts in their niches or industries so they bring the best results for the company.

-It also gives them more perspective and depth to understand and lead other departments more efficiently.
+It also gives them more perspective and depth to understand better and lead other departments.

 And so it fails the leadership style or the strategy used by the organization.
 This is certainly one of the disadvantages of a distributed leadership style.